arfro/arfro.com/_drafts/2019-08-12-polymorhpic-scala-generics-and-type-bounds.markdown

 ### Type inference - playing guessing games with Scala compiler

+On a note related to the above code let's talk about <b>type inference</b>.
 Scala compiler is awesome and it can do a lot of thinking for you.
-It's time to talk talk about <b>type inference</b>.
-But first, let's see what does "to infer" mean in real life:
+But first, let's see what "to infer" means in real life:
-_to infer (verb): to conclude from evidence or by reasoning_
+> to infer (verb): to conclude from evidence or by reasoning

-Type inference is then Scala compiler "concludes the type from evidence", a.k.a. guessing which type you meant.
+Type inference is then when Scala compiler _"concludes the type from evidence"_, a.k.a. guessing which type you meant.

-Maybe you guessed already where this is going?
+Maybe you already figured out where this is going?
 {% highlight scala %}
   val shopZone = new Zone(new Pharmacy)
 {% endhighlight %}

+Remember that `Zone` class needs a type parameter?
 Notice that in the above code we're not passing the type.
 We still need it though!
-In this situation Scala compiler will look at the above code and figure that since the class signature was `Zone[A](val anything: A)` and it you then pass an instance of type `Pharmacy` you then must mean that type A equals to `Pharmacy`.
+In this situation Scala compiler will look at the above code and figure that since the class signature was `Zone[A](val anything: A)` and you then pass an instance of type `Pharmacy` you then must mean that type A equals to `Pharmacy`.

 Please note that <b>type inference</b> is a general term that is not only to do with generics but also other objects (functions, values):
 {% highlight scala %}